 While experimenting with digital textile printing and laser cutting, as well as learning traditional techniques, you'll also have opportunities to take part in a number of additional workshops which include dyeing, rug making and CAD skills (Photoshop and illustrator) and to collaborate with London Met students studying jewellery or fashion degrees across a wide range of projects.

-After undertaking workshops in print, weave, knit and mixed media you will go on to pursue specific interests, and material specialisation, through both studio and contextual study.
+After undertaking workshops in print, weave, knit and mixed media you'll go on to pursue specific interests and material specialisation through both studio and contextual study.

-As you progress, you will gain an understanding of commercial, ethical and industry standards as you undertake projects and work placements, develop professionalism and establish networks to further your career.
+As you progress, you'll gain an understanding of commercial, ethical and industry standards as you undertake projects and work placements, develop professionalism and establish networks to further your career.

-You are assessed through project work and essays, individual and group design practice and a final major show and dissertation.
+You're assessed via project work and essays, individual and group design practice, and a final major show and dissertation.